Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 [47:58]
 For example, a story that clarifies this occurred in city in the United States where I was working with some parents and teachers.
 When **I suggested that words like have to, should, ought, must, can't, are dangerous, as I would define danger, because they turn out people who don't feel responsible for their actions.** One of the mothers who attended this session got very upset, and she said, but there are some things you have to do, that you have no choice of.
 There are things I do every day that I hate to do, but there are some things you have to do and it is our job as parents and teachers to see that our children do what they have to do.
 I said to her, could you give me an example of something you do that you believe now that you have no choice?

 She thought for a moment and said, oh, there's so many things But okay, here's one.
 When I go home this evening, I have to cook.
 I hate to cook, I hate it with a passion.
 But I have done it every day for 20 years, even when I've been sick, I do it.
 There just are some things you do.
 I told her I was very sad to hear anybody do anything even one time out of that kind of thinking, thinking in which you believe you have no choice.
-I told her that I was hoping that if I made clear the value of nonviolent communication and she applied it, she would see many more options open to her in her life.
-I'm pleased to say she was a very rapid student and applied nonviolent communication very quickly in her life. **She went home that very evening from the workshop and denounced her family that she no longer wanted to cook.**
+I told her that I was hoping that if I made clear the value of Nonviolent Communication and she applied it, she would see many more options open to her in her life.
+I'm pleased to say she was a very rapid student and applied Nonviolent Communication very quickly in her life. **She went home that very evening from the workshop and denounced her family that she no longer wanted to cook.**

 [50:03]
 I got some feedback from her family.
 The feedback happened three weeks later, when I had another introductory session I was doing in town who shows up but her older two sons, she had four sons.
 They came up to talk to me before the session started.
 I said, I'm really glad you came up to visit me before the session started.
 I'm very curious as to what's going on in your home.
 Your mother has been calling me up about every other day, telling me about the major changes she's been making in her life since the training.
 I'm always very curious as to how other family members respond to this, when one family member comes home speaking a rather different language.